 Frequently asked questions

-CCI is accredited by ANAB, ANSI National Accreditation Board as a certifying body under ISO/IEC 17065 for PrimusGFS and SQF.
+CCI is accredited by ANAB, ANSI National Accreditation Board as a certifying body under ISO/IEC 17065 for all PrimusGFS and SQF Edition 9 FSC Primary Animal Production, primary Plant Production, Food Manufacturing, Dietary Supplements Manufacturing, Pet Food Manufacturing, Animal Feed Manufacturing, Manufacture of Food Packaging, Storage & Distribution and Quality Code.
 CCI also does non-accredited inspection audits for many other schemes and programs that can help your organization have what it takes to be successful.
 CCI is proud that 99% of our clients return every year and recommend our services to other growers.

 Currently, GFSI level audits (e.g., PrimusGFS and SQF) are preferred and widely accepted within the food industry.
 Big box stores (e.g., Walmart) require GFSI audits from their clients.
 Often times the decision comes from a buyer or is customer driven and many may accept non-GFSI audits (e.g., Primus Standard).